ambanum/information-manipulation-analyzer-processor/README.md

 ## Technical stack

 We are using now [Snscrape](https://github.com/JustAnotherArchivist/snscrape) to scrape all the data (twint has been abandoned due to some unstable requests).
-Plan is to migrate Snscrape to the french sovereign bot whenever it will be ready
+Plan is to migrate Snscrape to the french sovereign bot whenever it will be ready.

+We are also using a [Bot detection library](https://github.com/ambanum/social-networks-bot-finder) created by AmbNum and that needs to be installed

 ## Development